Who are DREAM volunteers?

 DREAM asks that each fellow commit to fundraising a specific amount to cover their expenses, minus any fellowship funding provided by DREAM.
 The total cost to volunteer will be stated in your acceptance letter.
-The average costs to DREAM for supporting a volunteer in Cabarete (living in a studio apartment and receiving a monthly stipend) is $1,000/month, but most volunteers receive fellowship funding and end up paying much less.
+The average costs to DREAM for supporting a fellow in Cabarete (living in a studio apartment and receiving a monthly stipend) is $1,000/month, but most volunteers receive fellowship funding and end up paying much less.

 These costs include pickup and drop off at the Puerto Plata airport, accommodations in a studio apartment (volunteers are required to live in DREAM housing), all training workshops, oversight at the local schools, volunteer cultural excursions, and a living stipend (which is allocated to cover expenses such as cell phone use, transportation to work sites, laundry, etc.).
-Volunteers will also receive a cell phone and a helmet, to be returned at the end of the program.
-Please note this fee does not include airfare, health insurance or Dominican Immigration fees, such as entrance fee of usd$10 and exit fees for stays over 30 days.
+Fellows will also receive a cell phone and a helmet, to be returned at the end of the program.
+Please note this fee does not include airfare, health insurance or Dominican Immigration fees, such as entrance fee of US$10 and exit fees for stays over 30 days.

 Fellows are asked to fundraise and solicit grants to help cover the total cost.
-We have created a Volunteer Resource Guide to help volunteers look for funding.
+We have created a Volunteer Resource Guide to help volunteers or fellows look for funding.
 The DREAM Project does have a limited fellowship fund for those who qualify, as well as two full Dominican Heritage Scholarships for those of Dominican descent for the yearlong program.
 Applications are accepted on a rolling basis, first come, first serve.
 To learn more, please visit our fellowship page.
 The costs may also be reduced based on further qualifications, such as a teaching certification and Spanish fluency.
 Please state on your application if you are teacher certified or a native Spanish speaker.
 The final fee must be paid in full to DREAM before your arrival in the Dominican Republic.